Recruiting the 54th Massachusetts

 The Fight for Wagner

 Five thousand US Army soldiers began marching in the darkness toward Battery Wagner on the evening of July 18, which stood eerily quiet in the distance.
 The Union high command anticipated a victory as Union artillery from shore batteries and aboard Rear Admiral John A. Dahlgren's fleet had pounded the Confederate garrison in preparation for the assault.
-Defending Battery Wagner, Brigadier General William Taliaferro of Virginia commanded about 1,800 Confederates, representing units from South Carolina, North Carolina, and Georgia, all of whom were determined to repulse the expected Union attack.
-Leading the mass of blue-clad Union soldiers were the men of the 54th Massachusetts Regiment under the command of Colonel Robert Gould Shaw.
-Though many northern states were represented on the field, the 54th stood out as the first all African American regiment to see major combat during the war.
+Defending Morris Island, Brigadier General William Taliaferro of Virginia commanded about 1,800 Confederates, representing units from South Carolina, North Carolina, and Georgia, all of whom were determined to repulse the expected Union attack.
+Leading the Union attack were the men of the 54th Massachusetts Regiment under the command of Colonel Robert Gould Shaw.
+Though many northern states were represented on the field, the 54th stood out as one of the first African American regiments to see major combat during the war.
 Ready to demonstrate their bravery and military bearing, they pushed on until coming within one hundred yards of the Confederate line, at which point the order was given to charge.
 Almost immediately, Southern guns opened fire, tearing through the Union ranks with devastating effect.
 Temporarily halted by the intense fire, Shaw gathered his men and led them through the moat and up the slope.

 Because of the valor shown by the men of the 54th, the US Army increased the number of black enlistments so that by 1865 almost two hundred thousand African Americans had served from 1863-1865, comprising roughly ten percent of the American soldiers who served in the US Army during the Civil War.
 The 54th Massachusetts Regiment not only fought the Confederates in the field, they also took up the call for equal pay and fought against discrimination from the US government.